epsilon537/boxlambda/_drafts/dfx.markdown

 Step 7: Create the Static Route Checkpoint
 ==========================================
-Before writing the static route checkpoint, the *vs0_stub* RM has to be cleared out the RP and the routing has to be locked down:
+Before writing the static route checkpoint, the *vs0_stub* RM has to be cleared from the RP and the routing has to be locked down:

 ```
 update_design -cell boxlambda_soc_inst/vs0_inst -black_box